adonath/adonath.github.io/content/software.md

 _________________________
 <img src="static/images/jolideco-logo.png" alt="drawing" style="float:left;width:196px;margin:8px"/>

 *Jolideco* is a **Python package for joint deconvolution of astronomical images in the presence of Poisson noise**.
 It allows to reconstruct a single image from multiple observations of different instruments with different point spread functions and exposure times.
 For the reconstruction it uses a maximum a posteriori (MAP) estimate of the joint Poisson likelihood of all observations under a patch based image prior.
-The image prior is learned from astronomical images at other wavelengths, such as images from the James Webb
-Space Telescope (JWST) or GLEAM radio survey.
+The image prior is learned from astronomical images at other wavelengths, such as images from the James Webb Space Telescope (JWST) or GLEAM radio survey.
+The package is implemented based on [Pytorch](https://pytorch.org) and features a clean and extensible API.
 It is the first package to offer a joint deconvolution and reconstruction of images for the x-ray and gamma-ray domain.

 **Links:**
 [Docs](https://jolideco.readthedocs.io/en/latest/) | [GitHub](https://github.com/jolideco/jolideco) | [Paper Draft](https://github.com/adonath/jolideco-paper/raw/main-pdf/ms.pdf)